protojour/domain-engine/docs/src/ontool.md

 `ontool serve` compiles the given ONTOL file(s) and starts a hot-reloading GraphQL development server using an `inmemory` data store.

-Changes to the any of the source files given or indirectly imported will cause the server to recompile the ontology, and (if successful) reload the server and the GraphQL schema.

-Errors are output to `stderr`, but does not stop the server.
+Changes to any root file or indirectly imported file will cause the server to recompile the ontology, and (on successful compilation) reload the server and GraphQL schema.
+Errors are output to `stderr`.

 See [`ontool compile`](compile.md) above for information on the data store option.